Alfresco/alfresco-sdk/docs/it-working.md

 ## Sample tests included in the generated project

-The All-In-One archetype includes some basic integration tests that demonstrates the way you can implement the integration tests of your custom module.
-This section illustrates what they check.
+The All-In-One archetype includes some basic integration tests that demonstrate the way you can implement the integration tests of your custom module.

 ### `CustomContentModelIT`: Checking the correct existence and setup of a custom model